Alcohol and spaceflight: Pre-flight

 In July 2007, following a scandal in which astronauts were alleged to have flown while drunk, NASA said that its rules around alcohol were vague and introduced a new rule prohibiting astronauts from being "under the influence" and consuming alcohol within 12 hours of launch, based on the rules for T-38 training jets.

 Alcohol industry

 A 3D-printed plastic whisky glass was designed for spaceflight in 2015, and whisky was sent to the ISS for four years to study the effect on its flavor.
 One beer company sponsored a graduate student's research into brewing beer in space, and in 2017 another planned to sponsor research on the ISS with the aim of serving beer on Mars.

 Making alcohol in space would be difficult; for example, conventional distillation would be impossible in zero gravity and the volumes of liquid required are high.

-On April 19, 2025, the first beer and gin were launched into space from Mt White Station, New Zealand as stabilisation ballast aboard Ethan Kosoof's Meraki II unmanned spacecraft.
-The rocket launched at 7:03am and crossed the Karman line into space at 7:05am before carrying on to apogee at 398,914ft above mean sea level, one minute later.
-This sets the current altitude record for both beer and gin.
-Meraki II's maximum speed was Mach 5.64 at 16.5km, now the current speed record for beer and gin.

-150ml of 'The 42' by Room42 Brewery of Whatawhata, NZ was sealed into half of a vacuum-proof enclosure inside Meraki II.
-The 42 is a 6.4%ABV KPA beer, (Kiwi Pale Ale, an ale made with Pilsner malt), a style of hoppy ale with a light malt base that is popular in New Zealand.

-150ml of 'Sweet Spot' by Redhead Distillery of Te Pahu, NZ was sealed into the other half of the ballast enclosure.
-Sweet Spot is a 43%ABV double-distilled gin made with all botanicals macerated in the kettle of a reflux still during final distillation.
-The gin basket consists of juniper and coriander seeds, cardamom pods, bay leaf and lemon zest.